-We all have goals and dreams, some small, some big.
-Some even seem impossible, but if your child dreams it, you find a way.
+We all have dreams, some small, some big, some even seem impossible, but if your child dreams it, you find a way.

 This is the story of My 100 Daughters.